Apply for BAföG to study

 you are either

-- you are German or
+- are a German citizen or

 -